llewellynksj/little-white-dress/README.md

 ### **Typography**
 All fonts were sourced from [Google Fonts](https://fonts.google.com/)
 #### Logo
-The font used for the logo is 'Julius Sans One' and was
+The font used for the logo is 'Julius Sans One'

 ![Image of the Little White Dress logo](readme_assets/lwd_logo.webp)